 The Shambhala Meditation Center of Boston is home to a wonderfully diverse community who share a genuine connection to contemplative practice and the aspiration to realize a more wakeful, sane society.
 Among us are dedicated senior teachers who have walked the Shambhala Buddhist path for many years, and enthusiastic newcomers who are just discovering our teachings on realizing basic goodness.
 Friends and members of the Shambhala Center are welcome to attend celebrations, practice events, meetings and gatherings of various groups.

-Community Practice Events
+Weekly Practice Events

 Our community and center is almost entirely volunteer run.
 All of our programs are staffed by volunteers, as well as our councils and committees.
 People from all walks of life dedicate some amount of time to support other people to sit on the cushion and become familiar with their own basic goodness.
 The vision of a sane and awake society begins with one simple act: Getting Involved.